NjRAT

-njRAT, also known as Bladabindi, is a remote access tool (RAT) with user interface or trojan which allows the holder of the program to control the end-user's computer.
+njRAT, also known as Bladabindi, is a Remote Access Trojan (RAT) with user interface or trojan which allows the holder of the program to control the end-user's computer.
 It was first found in June 2013 with some variants traced to November 2012.
 It was made by a hacking organization from different countries called M38dHhM and was often used against targets in the Middle East.
 It can be spread through phishing and infected drives.

 To date, there are many versions of this virus, the most famous of which is njRAT Green Edition.

 About the program and its whereabouts

 A surge of njRAT attacks was reported in India in July 2014.
 In an attempt to disable njRAT's capabilities, Microsoft took down four million websites in 2014 while attempting to filter traffic through no-ip.com domains.

 In March 2016, Softpedia reported that spam campaigns spreading remote access trojans such as njRAT were targeting Discord.
 In October 2020, Softpedia also reported the appearance of a cracked VMware download that would download njRAT via Pastebin.
 Terminating the process would crash the computer.

 An Islamic State website was hacked in March 2017 to display a fake Adobe Flash Player update download, which instead downloaded the njRAT trojan.

 In January 2023, outbreaks of Trojan infections were seen in the Middle East.
 The attackers used .cab files with supposedly political conversation, when opened, they launched a .vbs script that downloaded malware from the cloud.